MODFLOW-USGS/ModelingTools/ModelMuse/Installer/ModelMuse4_1/readme.txt

 site:
       http://www.adobe.com/

-The zip files contains the same files in the same directory structure.
+The zip files contain the same files in the same directory structure.
 To install it, unzip the file retaining the directory structure of the zip file.
 Unlike the installer, unzipping the files from a zip file will not associate ModelMuse project files with extensions .gpt, .gpb, or .mmZLib